Table of Contents

 When you have a user who needs different permission settings for different products, it is best practice to create a custom role for them, rather than to assign multiple roles.

 The pre-built Department Scheduler and Instructor roles have pre-defined dashboards that will not update despite changes to permissions.
+Consequently, the instructor dashboard has been discontinued for most institutions.

 A list of all role permissions and their implications can be found here.